 The Basics of Hibiscus TeaHibiscus tea is a caffeine-free herbal tea that is packed with antioxidants.
 Known for having a tart flavor, hibiscus tea can be enjoyed hot or cold.
 It’s common for hibiscus to be blended with other tropical and fruity flavors, including raspberry and pineapple, to offer unique flavors.

-Since hibiscus tea does not have caffeine and has potential health benefits, it’s often a beverage of choice for tea drinkers in the evening hours before going to bed.
+What is hibiscus tea good for?Since hibiscus tea does not have caffeine and has potential health benefits, it’s often a beverage of choice for tea drinkers in the evening hours before going to bed.
 Known for being a soothing and relaxing beverage, it’s versatile and can be enjoyed hot or chilled.

-The Hibiscus sabdariffa has no caffeine, which means hibiscus tea does not have caffeine in it unless it has been blended with another kind of tea.
+Does hibiscus tea have caffeine?The Hibiscus sabdariffa has no caffeine, which means hibiscus tea does not have caffeine in it unless it has been blended with another kind of tea.

-Since it’s caffeine-free and can be enjoyed in a variety of ways, hibiscus tea is a versatile beverage that can be enjoyed any time of the day.
+What is the best time to drink hibiscus tea?Since it’s caffeine-free and can be enjoyed in a variety of ways, hibiscus tea is a versatile beverage that can be enjoyed any time of the day.

-Drinking hibiscus tea can be enjoyed on a frequent basis, but like with most things, it can be overdone.
+Is it OK to drink hibiscus tea daily?Drinking hibiscus tea can be enjoyed on a frequent basis, but like with most things, it can be overdone.
 Side effects of consuming too much hibiscus tea include transient dizziness and fatigue due to how it may affect blood pressure.
 Note that drinking hibiscus tea, like any other herbal tea, can affect some medications negatively.
 For example, if you are taking medication to lower your blood pressure, drinking hibiscus tea on a frequent basis likely isn’t a good idea.

 Hibiscus Tea & The Body